Animal physiotherapists help animals that have undergone medical and surgical treatment to recover through a process of rehabilitation

 Once you start working as an animal physiotherapist, you're expected to keep up with the developments in animal healthcare, take part in continuing professional development (CPD), and attend conferences and seminars.

-CPD training will allow you to further increase your knowledge, specialise and practice in a particular area of physiotherapy, or learn about ways of working will less common animals.
-Sometimes you'll have to complete a CPD training in order to perform certain procedures, for example, hydrotherapy.
+CPD training will allow you to further increase your knowledge, specialise and practice in a particular area of physiotherapy, or learn about ways of working with less common animals.
+You may need to complete some specific CPD training to perform certain procedures, for example, hydrotherapy.

-The most common way of learning about any upcoming CPD or further development opportunities is through membership of professional organisations.
+You can learn about any upcoming CPD or further development opportunities through your professional body membership.
 Some of the largest are as follows:

 Career prospects

-If you're employed in-house, you may find opportunities for promotion to more senior or leadership positions.
-At the same time, if you're self-employed and establish a successful business, you may wish to consider employing other animal physiotherapists to support your client base.
+If you're employed, you may find opportunities for promotion to more senior or leadership positions.
+Or if you have your own established practice, you may wish to employ other animal physiotherapists to support your client base.

 A good way to develop your professional networks and additional transferable skills is through active participation in your professional bodies, where, depending on your organisation, you may choose to take on additional responsibilities, from membership of a committee to more senior leadership roles.